Kerala Public Works Department: Bridges Wing

 Bridges wing is formed exclusively for the construction and maintenance of various types of bridges under Kerala PWD on 27.03.2018 as a part of the initiative "Puthiya kalam Puthiya nirmanam".
 This wing is formed based on the Road and Bridge Maintenance Policy of the Government.
 This wing is headed by a Chief Engineer (Bridges) with supporting staff.
 This wing is having its headquarters at Thiruvananthapuram with two circle offices seven division offices fourteen subdivisions and forty section offices.

 A total number of 2768 bridges are being maintained by PWD Bridges Wing, Kerala out of which 427 bridges are in State Highways and 1938 are in Major District Roads/ Other District Roads.

 National Highways Wing

 National Highways wing of the State PWD was formed for the maintenance and upkeep of National Highways entrusted to State PWD in accordance with NH Act 1956 by Ministry of Road Transport and Highways(MoRTH), Government of India.
 There are 11 National Highways in Kerala with a total length of 1781.36 km and of which 548 km of NH is currently maintained by the State PWD.
 The remaining 1233.5 km is currently with the National Highway Authority of India(NHAI) as part of the four/six laning programme of MoRTH.

+This wing is headed by a Chief Engineer (National Highways), and supported by other officials.